-In viewing a citation such as A.C.A. § 7-1-101, the "7" represents the Title, the "1" represents the chapter and the "101" is the section.
-A.C.A. stands for Arkansas Code Annotated, meaning "with annotations" or background notes.
+A statutory citation to the official Arkansas Code is, for example, "Arkansas Code § 7-1-101."
+"Ark.
+Code Ann." or "A.C.A." is often used for "Arkansas Code Annotated," meaning "with annotations" or background notes.
 The notes following each citation are useful in tracing the history of the statute, including when the original act was passed by the legislature.